VTT Centre for Nuclear Safety

 - Diffusion cells, squeezing cells, hydraulic presses

 Computational safety analyses

-Computational analysis is necessary in all phases of a nuclear power plant installation, where modelling and simulation can rapidly assess operational and structural performance.
-VTT has a comprehensive set of computational analysis capabilities from neutronics and microstructures to power plant system level.
+Computational analysis is necessary in all phases of nuclear power plant installation.
+Modelling and simulation can be used to rapidly assess operational and structural performance.
+VTT has a comprehensive set of computational analysis capabilities from neutronics and microstructures to the power plant system level.

 - Software tools